xzhangfordham/CISTutorials/installMobaXtermWindows.md

 ### Step 5: Now you can run MobaXterm
 Congratulations, you have successfully downloaded and installed MobaXterm.
-A clickable icon to open MobaXterm should have appeared on your computer.  _We can create a shortcut for this application in your desktop for this application, by_ **right-clicking** on the icon, click "**Send to**” and then select “**Desktop (create shortcut)**"
+A clickable icon to open MobaXterm should have appeared on your computer.  _We can create a shortcut for this application in your desktop for this application, by_ **right-clicking** on the icon, click "**Send to**” and then select “**Desktop (create shortcut)**".

 <img src="/docs/assets/CISWork9.png" alt="Create a shortcut" width="600">